MCCTeam/MCCTeam.github.io/docs/guide/usage.md

     /inventory player
     ```

-    Show/Preview items in an inventory usign an id:
+    Show/Preview items in an inventory using an id:

     ```
     /inventory 3